First-Time Home Buyer Programs in Montana article content

 Montana Housing Division Programs:

-Updated May 2026Montana Housing (Montana Department of Commerce / Montana Board of Housing) offers 30-year fixed first mortgages through approved participating lenders and several down payment assistance options.
-Key DPA programs include Bond Advantage (up to 5% of sales price, commonly capped at $15,000) and the MBOH Plus 0% Deferred program — see the state site for current rates, county income & purchase price limits, and program terms: Montana DPA and Current rates & limits.
+Updated June 15, 2026Montana Housing (Department of Commerce / Montana Board of Housing) offers 30‑year fixed first mortgages through approved participating lenders and two main state DPA options.
+Key program facts (links to official pages below): Montana DPA and Current rates & limits.

 Montana First-Time Homebuyer Mortgage Programs:

-Eligibility: Typically first-time homebuyers (no ownership of a primary residence in the past 3 years; federal/state 'targeted area' exceptions exist).
+Eligibility: Generally first‑time homebuyers (no ownership of a primary residence in the past 3 years; federal/state 'targeted area' exceptions can apply).

-Offerings: 30-year fixed-rate first mortgages (Regular Bond, Set-aside, 80% Combined, Veterans' Home Loan) that can pair with FHA, VA, USDA or conventional first mortgages through participating lenders.
+Offerings: Montana Board of Housing 30‑year fixed first mortgages (Regular Bond, Set‑aside, 80% Combined, Veterans' Home Loan — see state pages).
+These can pair with FHA, VA, USDA (RD) or conventional first loans through participating lenders.

 Requirements:

-- Debt-to-income guidance: MBOH DPA programs commonly use a maximum DTI around 45%; lenders may have overlays—confirm with your participating lender.
+- Debt‑to‑income: MBOH DPA programs commonly use a maximum DTI around 45%; lenders may impose overlays — confirm with your participating lender.
+(Montana DPA).

-- Homebuyer education is required for most Montana Board of Housing programs (Montana provides an approved homebuyer education list).
+- Homebuyer education is required for most Montana Board of Housing programs; Montana provides an approved provider list.
+(Montana DPA).

 Down Payment Assistance (DPA) Options:

-Bond Advantage DPA: Up to 5% of the sales price (commonly capped at $15,000), structured as a subordinate loan (15-year amortizing second) that pairs with a Montana Board of Housing 30-year first mortgage.
-Minimum credit score 620; homebuyer education required.
-See the Bond Advantage terms: Montana DPA and program terms (MBOH Bond Advantage terms PDF) on the state site.
+Bond Advantage DPA: Available for up to 5% of the sales price (maximum $15,000), structured as a subordinate second lien (15‑year amortizing second) that pairs with an MBOH 30‑year first mortgage.
+Minimum mid credit score 620; homebuyer education required.
+See MBOH Bond Advantage terms and the state DPA page for details: Bond Advantage terms and Montana DPA.

 Veterans & public service options: